luidasa/basics/README.md

 ## Code Example

-Clone the project.
-1. Create DB
-2. Create src/config_override.php and set the appropiate value for config entries.
-    DB
-    mail
-    * Tip view the src/config.php file for example.
-Is empty but if you have an develop environment you put, your values here, and you can use config_override.php for configure other environments as test or production.
-3. For run the project use php -S localhost:8008 -t public.

 ## Motivation

-I use this template for all web application.
+I use this template for web application.
 1. Autorization.
 2. Authentication.
 3. Manage of accounts.
 4. Notifications for accounts.
+5. Manage clients.
+6. Shared calendar.

 ## Installation

-Provide code examples and explanations of how to get the project.
+Clone the project.
+1. Update the composer dependencies composer install or update
+2. Update the bower dependencies.
+The bower file dependencies is on public folder. bower install
+3. Create DB, example, db_basics:
+4. Create src/config_override.php and set the appropiate value for config entries.
+    DB
+    mail
+    * Tip view the src/config.php file for example.
+Is empty but if you have an develop environment you put, your values here, and you can use config_override.php for configure other environments as test or production.
+5. For run the project use php -S localhost:8008 -t public.

 ## API Reference